kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 **The **_**resource group**_** is configured to** [**prevent destroy**](https://github.com/kingdonb/learn-terraform-provision-aks-cluster/blob/8e11ac597a91296a5ed5c1943c4787c5be02601d/azure-rg.tf#L7-L9)**,** which could be important later on. (_Hint:_ since our persistent volumes are in a resource group, destroying the resource group could wipe the persistent volume data and even snapshot data, making DR even just a bit more difficult.)

-This document will not go in-depth about the cluster creation workflow itself, since it is covered elswehere, other than to present it as a brief video supercut which will soon be posted here:
+This document will not go in-depth about the cluster creation workflow itself, since it is covered elsewhere, other than to present it as a brief video supercut which will soon be posted here:

 \[TODO: Add Video for "Create the Cluster" with Terraform and AKS]